UMass Boston

 Covered Issues

-Mediations involving covered issues will come at little to no cost to producers, creditors, and other parties as these services are covered by a grant.
+Mediations involving covered issues are provided at little to no cost to producers, creditors, and other parties, as these services are mostly covered by grant funding.

 • Agricultural loans made by USDA or other commercial lenders